parallelvirtualcluster/pvc-ansible/README.md

 ## Using

+*NOTE:* All non-`default` directories under `group_vars/` and `files/`, and the `hosts` file,
+        are ignored by this Git repository.
+It is advisable to manage these files securely in a separate repository and use symlinks to place them in the expected locations in this repository.
+Note that the `files/` data is created during cluster bootstrap.

 0. Deploy a set of 3 or 5 initial PVC nodes using the PVC install ISO.
 0. Configure the networking on the hosts via `ssh deploy@<host>` and editing the `/etc/network/interfaces` file to match your network layout, including and bonding and